Computing Techniques and Vidac Analog Computers

 PCS, laptops, smartphones, and the kit that runs the Internet are all digital computers.
 In those machines, all the data and programs (apps) boil down to discrete 1s and 0s.
 This binary information is processed by the devices we use daily.
 However, before the 1980s, a different type of computer was widely used in companies, universities and governments, the analog computer (or analogue for the Brits).
 Analog computers did not divide values down to 1s and 0s, but worked on continuous values represented by continuous electrical voltages and currents.

 In 2016 I wrote a brief article about an analog computer I saw for sale on the UK EBay marketplace site.
-The Vidac 336 made by a company called Computing Techniques.
-I was recently contacted by a former employee of the company, a Bill Nash, who read the article and provided some interesting background to Computing Techniques and Vidac analog computers.
+The Vidac 336 made by a British company called Computing Techniques.
+Then in November 2019 I was contacted by a former employee of the company, a Bill Nash, who read the article and provided some interesting background to Computing Techniques and Vidac analog computers.
+In June 2020 another former employee, a Hugh Gibson, provided some additional recollections.

 Bill Nash left Computing Techniques in late 1982, after working for them for seven years, and helping build many Vidac 336's.
 He moved to Australia, having married an Australian and deciding that opportunities may be better down under.
 He remained in Australia, lives in Sydney, and says: